tomwhartung/jmws_accoutrements/social_networking/tomh/medium/2-new_art_new_life-100_years_later-body.md

 > become capable of realizing the content of high universal morality, which prescibes that we live for each and for all.
 (p.
 270)

-- **Progress**
-- **High Universal Morality**
-> If the culture of particular form creates and cultivates this form and equally destroys it,
-> morality must accord with this double action.  *It must accept evil as well as good.*
->
-> But the distorted or confused morality of the past could not accept evil and considered it to be abnormal, a disease, a defect of life.
-(p.
-271)

-- **Progress**
-- **High Universal Morality**
-- **Purified Forms**
-> Toward the end of the culture of particular forms, high universal morality - which basically contains
-> only good - appears to dictate that we must do evil to these forms.
-> But actually, it envisages only the establishment of pure and equivalent relationships, and therefore requires purified forms.
-(p.
-271)

-- **Progress**
-- **High Universal Morality**
-- **Purified Forms**
-> The new morality therefore demands that we *accept the abolition of oppressive particular forms;*
-> in this sense it is for a time *a morality of evil.*
-> But it is against the mutual abolition of particular forms to the point of their total destruction,
-> because the new culture needs *what is essential in these forms* for its new creation.
->
-> The new morality therefore requires that we recognize evil as being basically good.
-> For high universal morality transcends the limitations of time.
-(p.
-271)

-- **Progress**
-- **Liberty**
-- **High Universal Morality**
-- **Equivalent Mutual Relationships**
-> Because of the need to secure his personal existence, man, egoist by nature, will remain so throughout his evolution.
-> But in the course of evolution, egoism at the expense of others is increasingly transformed into egoism directly benefiting all.
-(p.
-273)

 - **General/Best**
 - **Progress**